Jwala-1908/QOSF-Mentorship-Task-4/README.md

 # QOSF-Screening-Task-4
-This repository contains my solution to Screening Task 4 for the 3rd cohort of Quantum Open Source Foundation's Mentorship Program.
+This repository contains my solution to Screening Task 4 for the 3rd cohort of [Quantum Open Source Foundation's Mentorship Program](https://qosf.org/qc_mentorship/).

 There are two notebooks.

 * **Task_4.ipynb**: Main solution notebook.
-This notebook contains my main solution, detailing the algorithm and _Cirq_ code implementation for the task.
+This notebook detailing the algorithm and _Cirq_ code implementation for the task.

 * **Task_4_(additional)_Qiskit.ipynb**: Contains only code implementation, in _Qiskit_.

+This task was my first experience with QAOA, as well as Cirq.
+It is a reflection of my understanding of the algorithm as much as was possible within the time limit of 2 weeks.
+The experience was definitely worth the time it took.
+I found many helpful online tutorials implementing the MaxCut problem, and sources describing the underlying concepts, some of which are linked in the references below.

 ---